davidhu2000/react_redux_generator/README.md

 ## New features in version 1.1
 - Component generator can accept `-f` and `-nc` flags.
 - When generating `root_reducer.js`, all existing reducers will be imported and added to `combineReducers`.
+- `root_reducer.js` will update with import statement and key-value pairs whenever a new reducer is created.

 ## Installation